NSR9/Extensive-Vision-AI/Assignment_6/ReadME.md

 * Experiments
     * Contains all the files that we experimented for finishing the assignment
 * logs
-  * Contains text files which has logs and summary for each the model used
+  * Contains text files which has logs and summary and misclassified images for each the model used
   * loss and accuracy graphs
 * models
   * contains all model designs